DSCodeBench: A Realistic Benchmark for Data Science Code Generation: Introduction

 To conclude, this paper makes the following contributions.

-\begin{itemize}[leftmargin=1cm] \item We introduce DSCodeBench, a realistic benchmark designed to evaluate LLM performance on complicated data science code generation tasks. \item We develop a modular pipeline that constructs the benchmark from GitHub repositories, including task scope determination, code construction, test case generation, problem description synthesis, and manual editing. \item We perform a comprehensive empirical evaluation of 10 state-of-the-art LLMs on DSCodeBench. \end{itemize}
+\begin{itemize}[leftmargin=1cm] \item We introduce DSCodeBench, a realistic benchmark designed to evaluate LLM performance on complicated data science code generation tasks. \item We develop a pipeline that constructs the benchmark from GitHub repositories, including task scope determination, code construction, test case generation, problem description synthesis, and manual editing. \item We perform a comprehensive empirical evaluation of 10 state-of-the-art LLMs on DSCodeBench.
+The benchmark, code, and experiment results are available at https://github.com/ShuyinOuyang/DSCodeBench. \end{itemize}